 -

-They consist of a 9 mm long conductive tip of 4 mm diameter with a rounded ending, followed by a 10 mm long flexible insulated shaft of not more than 3.8 mm diameter.
-The two pins are not exactly parallel and converge slightly; their centers are 17.5 mm apart at the tip and 18.6 mm apart at the base.
+The EU adapters have a conductive tip measuring 9 mm in length and 4 mm in diameter with a rounded end.
+This is followed by a flexible insulated shaft measuring up to 10 mm in length and not exceeding 3.8 mm in diameter.
+The two pins are slightly angled and converge, with their centers being 17.5 mm apart at the tip and 18.6 mm apart at the base.

 -

-For Europe, the associated travel adaptor is type C, which is the plug that has two round pins.
-However, we recommend you check the information for the destination you're traveling to on our travel adaptors page.
+For Europe, the corresponding travel adapter is Type C, featuring two round pins.
+However, we advise you to verify the specifics for the destination you're traveling to by referring to our travel adapters page.

 -